Odeuropa/benchmarks_and_corpora/README.md

 ## Converting data to additional formats

 The data can be converted to new formats such as BIO.
-For instance, run the following command for converting xml files to BIO
+For instance, run the following command for converting xml files to BIO:

->> python format_converter.py --iformat xml --oformat bio --lang en
+\$ python format_converter.py --iformat xml --oformat bio --lang en